Richard Cogdell

-Professor Richard Cogdell FRS FRSE (born 4 February 1949) is plant molecular biologist and holds the Hooker Chair of Botany at the University of Glasgow.
+Richard John Cogdell (born 4 February 1949) is a British plant molecular biologist who holds the Hooker Chair of Botany at the University of Glasgow.
 Cogdell is the director of Glasgow Biomedical Research Centre, with a principal research interest in the structure and function of purple bacterial photosynthetic membrane proteins.
 Cogdell has authored over 250 peer-reviewed journal articles, and was a member of the Council of the BBSRC from 2014 to 2018.

 Education

 Cogdell was educated at Royal Grammar School, Guildford and the University of Bristol where he studied biochemistry obtaining a BSc in 1970 and a PhD in 1973.